Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 Is Peperomia Ginny a Succulent?

-While it shares some features with a succulent plant, such as fleshy leaves and water-retaining ability, it is quite different from a succulent.
+While it shares some features with a succulent plant, such as fleshy leaves and water-retaining ability, it differs from a succulent.

 Unlike a succulent, it prefers relatively high humidity and warm temperature year-round.